chucklever/i-d-rpc-over-quicv1/draft-cel-nfsv4-rpc-over-quicv1.md

 ~~~

 These netids MUST be used for any transport satisfying the
-requirements described in the current document.
+requirements described in this document.
 The "quic" netid is
 to be used when IPv4 addressing is employed by the underlying
 transport, and "quic6" for IPv6 addressing.
-IANA should use the
+IANA should use this
-current document (RFC-TBD) as the reference for the new entries.
+document (RFC-TBD) as the reference for the new entries.

 --- back